-$2016\mathrm{--Pub.}$ L. $114\mathrm{--}120$ renumbered section 661 of this title as this section.
+2016-Pub.
+L. 114-120 renumbered section 661 of this title as this section.

-title as this section.
 2002-Subsec. (a).
 Pub.
 L. 107-295 inserted at end "If at the end of any fiscal year there is in effect a declaration of war or national emergency, the President may defer the effectiveness of any end-strength limitation with respect to that fiscal year prescribed by law for any military or civilian component of the Coast Guard, for a period not to exceed 6 months after the end of the war or termination of the national emergency."

-§ 2704.
+§ 4904.
 Authorized levels of military strength and training

-(a) ACTIVE DUTY STRENGTH.-The Coast Guard is authorized an end-of-year strength for active duty personnel of 43,000 for each of fiscal years 2016 and 2017.
+(a) ACTIVE DUTY STRENGTH.-The Coast Guard is authorized an end-of-year strength for active duty personnel of 44,500 for each of fiscal years 2022 and 2023.